belle2/basf2/online_book/basf2/b2bii.rst

    The path to the evtgen files has to be an absolute path!

-Now you have MDST files produced in ``mcproduzh/gsim/mdst/`` directory.
+Now you have MDST files produced in the ``mcproduzh/gsim/mdst/`` directory.

 .. admonition:: Exercise
    :class: exercise stacked